 Check Zoning if Applicable

-This will ensure that Buyers will be able to use the property as they intend.
+Is the Agent selling raw land that the Buyer will use for construction?
+Then, obtaining a Zoning Use [Uso de Suelo] from the Municipality where the property is located is essential.
+This will ensure that Buyers can use the property as they intend.
 Some properties have use restrictions and construction coverage limitations.
-The Real Estate Agent should be aware of these so they can explain it to the Buyer.
+The Real Estate Agent should be aware of these so they can explain them to the Buyer.
 See a sample of Zoning Use [Uso de Suelo] below:

-What the Buyers’ Agent Should do
+What the Buyer’s Agent Should Do

 Negotiate Price, Terms, and Conditions of the purchase

-Preparing the Purchase Contract
+Preparing the Offer to Purchase

 Work together